rb-parmar/rb-parmar/README.md

 Hello, I am Rushit Parmar, a software developer student at MITT, Winnipeg, MB, Canada.

-I have learnt fron-end developement and familiarized my self very well with the languages, frameworks and various libraries.
+I have learnt front-end developement and familiarized my self very well with the languages, frameworks and various libraries.
 I am currently learning back-end developement and specifically MySQL server.
 I am open for collaborations and connections.